ThomasJButler/The-Matrix-Arcade/README.md

 The Matrix Arcade is an immersive collection of Matrix-themed games built as a web application.
 Our flagship game "CTRL-S The World" 💾 is a text-based adventure that follows a thrilling narrative about saving the digital world from a rogue AI.

+## How To Run 🔑
+Download files using GIT, navigate to TheMatrixArcade and open terminal.
+- Enter - NPM INSTALL
+- Enter - NPM RUN DEV
+- Voila 🙏🏻

 ## Tech Stack 🛠️

 - **Frontend Framework**: React with TypeScript (App.tsx) ⚛️